It wasn't Federer or Wawrinka. Bencic gives Switzerland the gold in tennis

 However, he returned and did not seem to be upset by the discomfort.

-When Vondrosova’s return passed with a long backhand on Bencic’s second game point, the Swiss collapsed onto her back, before taking off the ball.
+When Vondrosova’s backhand went long into Bencic’s second game point, the Swiss collapsed onto her back, before taking off the ball.

 “I don’t really know how this worked for me,” he said.
 “I really believed in myself a lot.”